Extensivity of categories of relational structures: Introduction

 \section{Introduction}

 A category $\C$ is \emph{infinitely extensive} \cite{Carboniextensive} if it has small coproducts and for any small family $(X_i)_{i \in I}$ of objects of $\C$, the canonical functor $\prod_{i} \C/X_i \to \C/\left(\coprod_i X_i\right)$ is an equivalence.
 Prominent and well-known examples of infinitely extensive categories include cocomplete elementary toposes (such as Grothendieck toposes), the category $\mathsf{Cat}$ of small categories and functors, and the category $\mathsf{Top}$ of topological spaces and continuous maps.
-Generalizing the last example, Mahmoudi-Schubert-Tholen showed in \cite{Universalitycoproducts} that many of the categories studied in \emph{monoidal topology} \cite{Monoidaltop} are also infinitely extensive.
-Clementino \cite{Clementinoextensive} recently extended the results of \cite{Universalitycoproducts} to a more general setting.
+Generalizing the last example, Mahmoudi-Schubert-Tholen showed in \cite{Universalitycoproducts} that many of the categories studied in \emph{monoidal topology} \cite{Monoidaltop} (which are defined in terms of commutative unital quantales $\V$) are also infinitely extensive.
+Clementino \cite{Clementinoextensive} recently extended the results of \cite{Universalitycoproducts} to a more general setting (where a commutative unital quantale $\V$ is replaced by a complete and cocomplete symmetric monoidal closed category $\V$).